 During my stay, I met Ktunaxa Elder Dorothy Alpine (featured on the video above) who is one of only about two dozen people who speak the language fluently.
 She is working tirelessly to translate old tapes and documents.
 “We need to preserve history and move our culture forward,” she said when we met up in the conference centre at the resort.
 She was just about to head out with the ZenSeekers film crew to translate and interpret some of the golf course hole signs.

-Thanks to ZenSeekers, I have had the opportunity to experience and explore several Indigenous cultures and sites across the province in the last few years.
+With ZenSeekers, I have had the opportunity to experience several Indigenous cultures and sites across the province in the last few years.
 I carry a little notebook with me and I make a point of learning at least 5 words in the Indigenous language when I visit a destination.
 Here are a few Ktunaxa words I learned:

 |¢ahaǂ||Grass or Hay|